 – Can members of vulnerable groups, including children and people with learning disabilities) be not only victims, but perpetrators of sexual bullying and abuse?

-Contextualising sexual bullying and abuse
+Putting sexual bullying and abuse into context:

 – What is it about some cultures and societies that encourages the violent bullying of homosexuals and members of sexual minorities, including transgender individuals?

 – How can so many people, including media personalities and public figures as well as members of the general public, manage to conceal their sexually abusive behaviour so well?